newdaveespionage/forwardjs/web_components.md

 		// attributechangedCallback
 		// document.registerElement
 		```

 		- ES6 will have cleaner API (encapsulated in build)
-		- livecoding inline in an html5 document
+		- livecoding inline in an html5 document, ES5 style

 		```
 		<my-component></my-component>
 		<script>